ANSWER-OSU/Defects4REST/README.md

 ## Features

-- **Single Command Deployment** — Deploy buggy or patched versions instantly
+- **Single-command Deployment** — Instantly deploy either the buggy or the patched version of the system.
 - **Pre-configured, Bug-specific Environments** — For each bug, the benchmark initializes the setup required to reproduce it, such as admin accounts, API tokens, test data, or other necessary configuration when applicable.
-- **Step-by-Step Guides** — Detailed, Bug-specific replication steps provided for all 110 bugs
+- **Step-by-Step Guides** — Detailed, Bug-specific replication steps provided for all 110 bugs.

 ## Supported Projects